centreon/centreon-documentation/versioned_docs/version-22.10/alerts-notifications/notif-config-for-teams.md

 If the import is successful, you will obtain something similar to **[ajouter un exemple de comparaison]**

 > Depending on what you want to do, you can assign this Contact to a Group or link it with one or several resources and get notifications in your channel.

-### Understand how notifications work in Centreon

-- Go to this page to [configure notifications](../alerts-notifications/notif-configuration.md) in Centreon.